BinaryStudioAcademy/thread-mobile/README.md

     Replace in file **.env** key values to real.

+    If you are developing for ios platform replace 10.0.2.2 with localhost

 7. In the root of the project install all the dependencies:
     ```
       npm run install